tmforum-oda/oda-ca-docs/sphinx_documentation/_build/html/_sources/caDocs/ODAComponentDesignGuidelines.md.txt

       port: 8080
 ```

-The *management* and *security* describes management APIs the the component exposes that are part of its management (rather than part of its business function).
+The `management` and `security` sections describe management APIs the component exposes that are part of its management (rather than part of its business function).
 Examples of management APIs are for self-testing, raising operational alarms, or configuring the component itself.
-The *security* section provides meta-data on the security mechanisms used by the component.
+The `security` section provides meta-data on the security mechanisms used by the component.
 Again, the current definitions within these sections are experimental and we will modify and enhance them as we build-out the ODA Canvas and assemble a representative set of ODA Components.
-As of version `v1alpha2` the security definition should include a partyrole property that describes the TMF669 PartyRole Open-API that all components must support (future versions may support multiple mechanisms for components to expose the roles they support).
+As of version `v1alpha2` the security definition should include a `partyrole` property that describes the TMF669 PartyRole Open-API that all components must support (future versions may support multiple mechanisms for components to expose the roles they support).
+As of version `v1alpha3` the security definition must include a `controllerRole` property that gives the name of a pre-existing role in the component that the security controller can use to a) POST a listener URL to the component partyRole notification endpoint so that it can receive notifications of events against party roles and b) GET the partyrole endpoint to query roles in the component.

 ## Step 2: Add labels to all the standard Kubernetes resources